Did You Know?

 Work-related fatigue can be caused by:

 Unfortunately, there are conditions that can increase the negative effect of normal stress and fatigue from daily activities, causing health problems and a lower quality of life.
-One such condition is sleep disordered breathing.
+One such condition is Sleep-Disordered Breathing (SDB).

 The most common reasons for car crashes caused by a driver who has fallen asleep are: